celadari/json-logic-scala/docs/_posts/evaluator-value-logic-define-custom.md

 The object lets you to enable custom pre-treatments on JSON in Json-Logic-Typed format.

-Imagine you need to share a common JSON in Json-Logic-Typed format between several components (frontend/backend/data).
+Imagine you need to share common JSON in Json-Logic-Typed format between several components (frontend/backend/data).
-Imagine now that you would to need to elaborate a custom pre-treatment specific to each of these component.
+You also need to elaborate a custom pre-treatment specific to each of these components.

-*Example*
+**Example**

-Let's suppose you receive JSON in Json-Logic-Typed format and one of the leaf nodes (in the syntax tree) is a string representing a car as: brand + vehicle registration number.
+Let's suppose you receive JSON in Json-Logic-Typed format.
+One of the leaf nodes (in the syntax tree) is a string representing a car as: brand + vehicle registration number.

 ![Original json](../assets/non-pretreated-json-logic-tree.png)